-This program is being delivered through a partnership between the NSW Environmental Trust and the Energy, Climate Change and Sustainability Division (ECCS, formerly EPA) of the Department of Planning, Industry and Environment as part of the Waste Less, Recycle More initiative.
+This program is being delivered through a partnership between the NSW Environmental Trust and the NSW Environment Protection Authority (EPA) as part of the Waste Less, Recycle More initiative.
 Additional information can be found on the EPA website.

 100% of infrastructure costs may be provided if either

 - the infrastructure is built on publicly owned or leased land and the applicant is a state or local government body